cogitovirus/cogitovirus/README.md

 ### Hi! 👋
 - 🔭 I am currently working mainly on my personal website.
-I write new blog posts, little proof-of-concept apps, stuff like that.
+I write about engineering, quality, automation, data science, and other topics I’m interested in.
 - 👯 I’m looking to collaborate on some fun open source projects if you know of any.
 - ⚡ Make sure to visit my website https://cogitovirus.com and to subscribe for any new content!